tiger-pillow/myblog.dev.repo/2021/content/post/2022reading.md

 ---
-title: "2022 Reading Records "
+title: " 2022 Reading Records "
 date: 2022-05-03T21:18:45+01:00
 categories: ["Babble"]
 draft: true
 ---

-How delightful are those fresh, untouched pages with enticing stories hidden in them!
+How delightful are those fresh, untouched pages!

 The pleasure of reading is multiplied during exam periods.
 Everything seems fun when compared to reviewing(alas how I started this blog!)
 So here I am, happy to be back with 2022's reading record.